 Oversight of the planning and safe performance of the works is provided by WorkSafe Victoria and the Environment Protection Authority Victoria (EPA), and also the Independent Building Certifier.

 Planning meetings with emergency services stakeholders including Victoria Police, Ambulance, FRV and Regional Roads Victoria have taken place and will continue until the demolition is complete.

 Direct stakeholder information is provided to regulatory bodies such as WorkSafe and the EPA.

 Where can I find out more?

-Information about the demolition works and advice on the dates for demolition is provided via our email database, local media, and direct mail to site neighbours.
+Information about the demolition works and advice on the dates for demolition is provided via our email database, local media, the ENGIE Hazelwood website and direct mail to site neighbours.
 To join the email database, email email@example.com